-René Franks is an Associate and Stormwater Team Leader in PSC’s Public Works Sector.
+René Franks is a Senior Associate and Stormwater Team Leader in Parkhill’s Public Works Sector.
 She is an expert in floodplain management, floodplain hydrology and hydraulics, infrastructure design, and subdivision development.
-Prior to joining PSC in 2010, René spent almost 20 years working for the City of Midland, holding positions up to City Engineer and gaining a deep understanding of municipal government.
+Prior to joining Parkhill in 2010, René spent almost 20 years working for the City of Midland, holding positions up to City Engineer and gaining a deep understanding of municipal government.
 Prior to relocating to Midland, René was employed as a storm drainage engineer for a Houston area consultant.

 The catastrophic and unprecedented flooding in Houston will renew discussion about stormwater management in that and many other cities.
 There is no time like the past to provide flood protection.
 Cities that have some reduced levels of flooding can be deeply grateful for earlier decisions that made it possible.
 But since in many cases we didn’t plan ahead, the present is the best time to start.